 Donald Hawkins is the chief of the Office of Privacy.

-The Office of Privacy seeks to preserve and enhance privacy protections for individuals and to promote transparency of USCIS operations.
+The mission of the Office of Privacy is to preserve and enhance privacy protections for individuals and to promote transparency of USCIS operations.

 What We Do

 The Office of Privacy:

 - Evaluates USCIS legislative and regulatory proposals involving collection, use, and disclosure of personally identifiable information (PII);